-- Commercial: The response to COVID-19 by healthcare providers has made it difficult for some patients, especially those dependent on a hospital setting, to receive infusions or initiate treatment with our commercial products.
+• Commercial: The response to COVID-19 by healthcare providers has made it difficult for some patients, especially those dependent on a hospital setting, to receive infusions or initiate treatment with our commercial products.
 In addition, as a result of the pandemic, some patients may choose to delay or stop treatment to avoid a visit to a hospital or a visit of a third party in their homes to minimize the risk of infection.
+In some cases, at home infusions have been delayed due to outbreaks of COVID-19 among trained personnel and staffing shortages.
 The impact of COVID-19 may also result in delays in processing reauthorizations and modifications to program benefits by insurers, making it difficult for patients to obtain or maintain favorable coverage decisions for our products.
 In addition, the increase in unemployment due to the pandemic has resulted in decreased insurance coverage for many individuals.
-These challenges may continue for the duration of the COVID-19 pandemic, which is uncertain, and are expected to reduce our revenue and cash flows. - Clinical trials: The impact of COVID-19 has caused disruptions and may cause delays in some of our clinical trials.
+These challenges may continue for the duration of the COVID-19 pandemic, which is uncertain, and are expected to reduce our revenue and cash flows.

+- Clinical trials: The impact of COVID-19 has caused disruptions and may cause delays in some of our clinical trials.
 Missing data could undermine data integrity and probability of success.
-The recent responses to COVID-19 by healthcare providers and regulatory agencies could delay the commencement of trials, site initiation, compliance in the trials, the completion of trials, including the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
-We have implemented certain strategies and technologies in an attempt to mitigate this risk in the event of subsequent outbreaks.
+The response to COVID-19 by healthcare providers and regulatory agencies could delay the commencement of trials, site initiation, compliance in the trials, the completion of trials, including the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
 In addition, as COVID-19 continues to spread, some participants and clinical investigators may be unable or unwilling to comply with clinical trial protocols.
-For example, quarantines or other travel limitations (whether voluntary or required) were implemented in many countries during the past year, and may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, which may negatively impact the execution of clinical trials.
+For example, quarantines or other travel limitations (whether voluntary or required) were implemented in many countries during the pandemic, and may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, which may negatively impact the execution of clinical trials.
 Significant delays or disruptions to our clinical trials could adversely affect our ability to timely initiate studies, conduct successful studies, obtain or maintain regulatory approvals, or commercialize our product candidates. - Manufacturing: A significant outbreak at one of our partner sites could lead to delays in the manufacturing of our products and product candidates.
 In addition, the need to prioritize rated orders issued by the Federal Emergency Management Agency pursuant to the U.S. Defense Production Act could impact the manufacturing, supply chain and distribution of our products and product candidates. - Operations: On March 13, 2020, to protect the health of our employees and their families, and our communities, and in accordance with direction from state and local government authorities, we instituted mandatory work-from-home for all employees and contingent workers other than those who are facility-dependent.
-With increased availability of vaccines and public health guidelines evolving to reflect their availability, we have begun to re-open our offices to employees who are not facility-dependent and we are working toward the goal of fully re-opening our offices when permitted by applicable local, state and federal public health guidance.
-We will continue, however, to monitor and make adjustments in response to the public health environment, together with local, state and federal guidance regarding workplace protective measures, including travel restrictions, quarantines, and business shutdowns.
+With increased availability of vaccines and public health guidelines evolving to reflect their availability, we reopened our offices to employees who are not facility-dependent and will continue to monitor and make adjustments in response to the public health environment, together with local, state and federal guidance regarding workplace protective measures, including travel restrictions, quarantines, and business shutdowns.
 If there is an increase in COVID-19 infection rates or new outbreaks, our operations may be adversely impacted.
-Remote working could increase our cyber security risk.
+Remote working increases our vulnerability to cyber security breaches.
 Further, if the spread of the COVID-19 pandemic continues and our operations are adversely impacted, including due to an outbreak in a facility, we risk a delay, default and/or nonperformance under existing agreements.